joshuawscott/rdb_parser/README.md

 Parses strings, sets, and lists, with or without expirations.

-Other formats will be supported eventaully (or make a PR)
+Other formats will be supported eventaully (Pull requests welcome :))

 ## Installation